Throughout the year, CIR offers a number of opportunities to learn more about our region with the help of expert guides and naturalists.

 Encompassing 3 million acres of desert, Death Valley is the largest national park in the United States, south of Alaska.
 It is also an island of amazing geologic features, abundant wildflowers, desert wildlife, historic sites, sublime scenery, and clear night skies.

-We are fortunate to have as our leaders Dr. Tanya Atwater, Emeritus Professor of Geology from UCSB, and Steve Junak, Emeritus Herbarium Curator from the Santa Barbara Botanic Garden.
-They will share their vast knowledge gained from their lifetimes of research and numerous trips to Death Valley.
+Naturalists Dr. Tanya Atwater, Emeritus Professor of Geology from UCSB, and Steve Junak, Emeritus Herbarium Curator from the Santa Barbara Botanic Garden will share their vast knowledge gained from their lifetimes of research and study.

 Enjoy four days of geology, wildflowers, ancient trees and birds in the majestic alpine wilderness of the White Mountains, in Inyo National Forest, on the eastern edge of the Owens Valley.